polterguy/polterguy.github.io/documentation/magic/index.md

 Returns number of currently connected socket users, having subscribed to one or more messages from the backend.
 The endpoint optionally takes a **[filter]** query parameter, allowing you to filter users returned by it.
 The endpoint can only be invoked by a root user.
+The endpoint requires the following argument(s).

+* __[filter]__ - Optional filtering criteria the socket connection must contain to be considered a match

 #### GET magic/system/sockets/socket-users

 Returns the currently connected socket users form the backend, optionally matching the optional **[filter]** argument.
 The endpoint can only be invoked by a root user.
+The endpoint requires the following argument(s).

+* __[filter]__ - Optional filtering criteria the socket connection must contain to be considered a match

 ## Static slots